nmuren/tribute-to-alexios/README.md

 ## User Stories to Comply

-User Story #1: My tribute page should have an element with a corresponding id="main", which contains all other elements.
+**User Story #1**: My tribute page should have an element with a corresponding id="main", which contains all other elements.

 User Story #2: I should see an element with a corresponding id="title", which contains a string (i.e. text) that describes the subject of the tribute page (e.g. "Dr. Norman Borlaug").